drjdlarson/lager_spaaro/README.md

 sudo cp 00-teensy.rules /etc/udev/rules.d/
 ```

+## Tutorials
+The tutorials are separated into their own directories.
+It is noted that the file structure in each tutorial directory is identical to the main spaaro repository.
+Separating tutorial into different directory aims to provide an isolated sandbox relavent to the topics of each tutorial.

 ## TO DOs
 - [ ] How to setup Matlab + Simulink
 - [ ] Outline of Simulink model